kevinzhongxu/CasOligo/README.md

 ***
 &nbsp;

-If you use CasOligo in a publication, please cite our article in [here](https://www.biorxiv.org/content/10.1101/2020.06.02.130807v1):
+If you use CasOligo in a publication, please cite our article in [here](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01180-0):

-  Zhong KX, Cho A, Deeg CM, Chan AM & Suttle CA. (2020) The use of CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to reveal the eukaryotic microbiome of metazoans. xxxx xx(xx): xxxx. https://www.biorxiv.org/content/10.1101/2020.06.02.130807v1
+  Zhong KX, Cho A, Deeg CM, Chan AM & Suttle CA. (2021) The use of CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to reveal the eukaryotic microbiome of metazoans.
+Microbiome 9, 230. https://doi.org/10.1186/s40168-021-01180-0.

 &nbsp;
 &nbsp;